raphting/omp/Readme.md

 ### Third Step
 Use the database to query the "waters" file for latitude and longitude.
 Write a new file.
 Each line contains the coordinates of one way in the format: lat,lon,lat,lon,...

+### Visualize
+After the third step you can use the render.html file to visualize the data in the webbrowser.
+See my blog (link above) for images.